 Once you have your Process Library complete, we’ll cross-reference system changes between AX and Finance and Supply Chain Management to determine what is new, what has changed that you were using, and if anything has been removed from the system.
 This is where having a knowledgeable partner to assist is a huge benefit as there isn’t one central place to compare features between AX and Finance and Supply Chain Management.

 Microsoft does provide a tool within the upgrade to identify depreciated features and, in some instances, changed features based on what it sees in your environment as you're going through the upgrade analysis tool.
 This is fairly limited and should not be considered a replacement of a manual analysis of potential changes.

 Lifecycle Services is a tool set that Microsoft Services provides that will be essential to your upgrade and to your life after the upgrade.
 As you are going through the business process analysis, I'd encourage you to check out Lifecycle Services and look at what they have provided in their business process modeler.
 Lifecycle Services is a nice tool set for you to organize your business processes.

-By comparing the customization report to the process library, it will be evident which customizations should move into Finance and Operations and which can be eliminated.
-For example, in the 2009 environment, you may have built a custom positive pay feature because it didn’t exist as native functionality when you implemented the product.
-However, in Finance and Operations, positive pay is now a native feature, so you may not need to update your code to the new system.
+By comparing the customization report to the process library, it will be evident which customizations should move into Finance and Supply Chain Management and which can be eliminated.
+For example, in the 2009 environment, you may have built a custom positive pay feature because it didn't exist as native functionality when you implemented the product.
+However, in Finance and Supply Chain Management, positive pay is now a native feature, so you may not need to update your code to the new system.